 Genital hygiene for babies

-Cleaning your son’s penis
+Cleaning a baby’s penis

-Cleaning your daughter’s labia
+Cleaning a baby’s labia

 Don’t use vaginal deodorants or douches.
 They can upset the natural chemical balance of your baby’s vagina and increase the risk of infection.

 Sometimes your baby might have a thick milky discharge – this doesn’t need to be cleaned away.
 If you’re unsure about any other discharge, see your GP or child and family health nurse.